 * This chapter follows up on the previous chapter by discussing cluster munitions, napalm and fuel-air explosive (FAE) bombs, and more specialized dumb munitions.

-* Modern American cluster bombs, generally known as "cluster bomb units (CBUs)", are organized around several general canisters that can be filled with a variety of different submunitions.
+* Modern American cluster bombs, generally known as "cluster bomb units (CBUs)", are organized around two general types of canisters:

 The basic Rockeye cluster bomb was first fielded in 1968 for use in Vietnam, and is still an important weapon.
 It was used extensively in the Gulf War.
 Details of Rockeye configurations are a bit tricky to unravel.
 The current Rockeye II canister, preferred by the US Navy and Marines, apparently has alternate designations of "SUU-75/B" and "SUU-76/B", the different designations no doubt indicating some minor differences in detail.
 There appears to be three primary configurations: